National Religious Party: Main principles

 The NRP was a Zionist party and stated that Israel was a "Jewish democratic state".
 The party's stated main goals were to contribute as much as it could to the state of Israel, and to influence its character to be more Jewish, as well as fighting for the protection of Israel and maintaining Israel's security.

-The core belief "the Land of Israel for the People of Israel according to the Torah of Israel" commits the NRP to doing everything possible to further the security and integrity of the Land of Israel.
+The core belief " the Land of Israel for the People of Israel according to the Torah of Israel" commits the NRP to doing everything possible to further the security and integrity of the Land of Israel.
 The NRP aspires to influence policy from "within the government", and thus continue to safeguard Eretz Israel.

 Unlike the Kach party, the NRP did not promote the notion of Medinat Halacha (Halachic state), a theocracy run according to Jewish law.
 This idea was promoted by Meir Kahane.
 The party wanted to retain Israel's democratic chaos while improving the Israeli people.
 It aspired to encourage Jews to become better by acting as role models and teaching Judaism to other Israelis by example.
 The NRP demands that most Haredi men complete three years of mandatory military service.

 The NRP emphasised national unity, and vowed to work as a bridge between the different parts of Israeli society.

 Religious and secular, Sephardim and Askenazim, right and left, old-timers and new immigrants - we are all one people.
 The NRP works toward national unity, absorption of immigration, and bringing people together from all sectors of the population.
-Without hatred and without coercion.
+Without hatred and coercion.
 Gently, pleasantly, and with a smile.

 They called this principle Ahavat Israel (אהבת ישראל, "Love of Israel").

 The party was the patron of most of the national religious schools (חינוך ממלכתי-דתי), which teach both Judaism and general mandatory educational subjects such as mathematics, English, literature, physics, biology, etc. It sponsored some pre-military schools that provide higher education to future IDF officers and commanders.
 Besides funding and patronizing national religious schools, it also supported Yeshiva schools and Beit Midrash schools, places dedicated solely to Torah study.
 They also ran Yeshivot Hesder, an idea developed by Rav Yehuda Amital in which religious soldiers combine combat military service with learning Torah.
 The Hesder program is typically five years.

 The NRP actively promotes Torah in Israel and strengthens national religious institutions: Zionist rabbinical training institutes, Zionist Kollels, Yeshivot gevohot, Hesder Yeshivot, Yeshiva high schools, and more.
-The NRP encourages Zionist rabbis to take on active roles as teachers in Yeshivot, and as spiritual leaders in cities and in neighborhoods.
+The NRP encourages Zionist rabbis to take on active roles as teachers in Yeshivot, and as spiritual leaders in cities and neighborhoods.

-The party believed that the land of Israel is holy and belongs to the Jews on the basis of God's promise to Abraham, and later to Isaac and Jacob.
+The party believes that the land of Israel is holy and belongs to the Jews based on God's promise to Abraham, and later to Isaac and Jacob.
 They believe it is God's will to settle all the land of Israel and nurture it.
 This principle has great impact on NRP policy toward the West Bank and the Israeli–Palestinian conflict.